ISISComputingGroup/ibex_developers_manual/backend_system/First-time-installing-and-building-(Windows).md

 > * Replace `<NDXXXX>` with your machine name, e.g. `NDXIRISTEST1`, `NDLT123`
 > * Replace `<init_inst_name>` with your lower case machine name, e.g. `init_ndxtest1.py`, `init_ndlt123.py`

+> [!NOTE]
-**(Note: If you already have a 'NDXXXX' folder, rename it to 'NDXXXX.old' and continue with the following steps)**
+>  If you already have a 'NDXXXX' folder, rename it to 'NDXXXX.old' and continue with the following steps)

 1. Create the following folder structure: `C:\Instrument\Settings\config`